-We have been overwhelmed with the incredible response to the free resource Jesse Tree: God’s Big Advent Story has been overwhelmingly positive since it was released in 2019.
+We have been overwhelmed with the incredible response to the free resource Jesse Tree: God’s Big Advent Story.
 Several people have shared their own ideas for making and displaying the story symbol ornaments, so we thought we’d share!

 Print the ornaments on paper.
 Our colleague Mimi Larson printed the symbols off on cardstock rather than on label paper—easy peasy!
 Hang these light-weight paper symbols on a tree or on a pine garland, or simply clip them to a strand of yarn.
 Display them all at once, or invite kids to turn one ornament over each day in Advent to reveal the story.

 Print and color your own set.
 When Craig Van Hill asked us for a set of the story symbol ornaments his students could color, we were happy to oblige!
 Here you’ll find the black and white version.
 Invite kids to make their own ornaments at church and send parents/caregivers the link to the devotions so they can use them at home.

 Make the ornaments into magnets.
 Jill Benson printed the symbols at 50% and attached magnets to the back and clear epoxy stickers to the front of each.
 Her young kids will have fun playing with these symbols on her fridge or on a large cookie sheet.

 Print ornaments on label paper and stick on wood disks.
 Jill also made some fancy wood ornaments by printing the story symbols on Avery label paper and sticking them on wood slices.
 These wood ornaments are perfect for hanging on a Christmas tree year after year, and might even become a family keepsake!

 Use the ornaments in an Advent Calendar.
 Sandy Swartzentruber shared this idea based on a DIY Advent calendar from the blog A Beautiful Mess.
 Print the story symbols and insert them into the envelopes on this easy calendar along with small treats and voila!